 Through trawl sampling, and in some instances through photo/video transects, it is often possible to recognize objects or fragments of objects that allow tracing them to the potential sources.
 Except at HAUSGARTEN, all of the surveys above that targeted seafloor litter in the Arctic or nearby locations documented debris linked to fishing and/or shipping activities.
 At HAUSGARTEN, most of the items were plastic film fragments, which could not be clearly attributed to any particular source.

-Due to the scarcity of information and lack of a formal monitoring program within the Arctic, it is difficult to assess trends over time but Bergman and Klages (2012) and Tekman et al. (2017) indicate that the abundance of plastic in the Arctic seafloor is increasing as is the amount of smaller items.
+Due to the scarcity of information and lack of consistent monitoring programs across the Arctic, it is difficult to assess trends over time, but Bergmann and Klages (2012) and Tekman et al. (2017) indicate that the abundance of plastic in the Arctic seafloor is increasing, as is the proportion of smaller items.

 Sediments

+Marine litter sediment studies focus on plastic because of the implications mentioned in the Background section.
+In addition for fine grained sediments, glass, metal, ceramic, paper/cardboard and wood may be difficult to separate from the environmental matrix while plastic is identified much easily.
 The presence of plastics in marine sediments within the Arctic has only been documented in studies published during the last 5 years focusing on beaches, shallow-water and deep sea environments.
 Information is limited to Iceland, Svalbard/Greenland Sea and the Bering Sea and Gulf of Alaska (table 2.4).

 Large plastic particles and microplastics were found in almost half of the beach sediments sampled near Reykjavik (Dippo, 2012) with no clear relationship to the distance from town detected.
 Therefore, it cannot be concluded that dispersion from point sources by ocean currents play a major role in the distribution of microplastics in Iceland.
 The sample with the highest particle load (> 150 n/l) could reflect the influence of the harbor and Reykjavik’s waste collection and treatment facility.
-For sites not influenced by these very local sources, the distribution, the presence of fisheries-related debris and the type of particles collected suggests that offshore fisheries and local meteorological and hydrographic conditions (winds and currents) are driving factors.
+For sites not influenced by these very local sources, the distribution, the presence of fisheries-related debris and the type of particles collected suggest that offshore fisheries and local meteorological and hydrographic conditions (winds and currents) are driving factors.

 Plastic particles have also been identified in some of the beach sediment samples collected in several locations in Svalbard (Sundet et al., 2016; 2017).
 The sample containing the largest number of particles (111 n/l) was taken at the high-water mark or wrack line where plastic particles may be washed off during largest waves or the last high tide and accumulate temporarily.
-On the other side of the Arctic, another recent study (Whitmire and Van Bloem, 2017) identified between 40 and 130 pieces of plastic per kg of dry sediment collected at 6 different national park beaches bordering the Gulf of Alaska and the eastern shores of the Bering Sea.
+On the other side of the Arctic, another recent study (Whitmire and Van Bloem, 2017) identified between 40 and 130 pieces of plastic per kg of dry sediment collected at 6 different national park beaches bordering the eastern shores of the Bering Sea and the Gulf of Alaska .